-Taking the abnormally high number of fatalities into consideration, a number of researchers have called into question the validity of Pradaxa’s pre-approval clinical trials, stating that the drug should never have been approved because the trials were inherently flawed.
+Taking the high number of deaths into consideration, researchers have questioned the validity of Pradaxa clinical trials, stating that the dangerous drug should never have been approved because the studies were flawed.

-This new class of medications - which includes Xarelto (Bayer and Johnson & Johnson), Eliquis (Bristol-Myers Squibb and Pfizer), and Lixiana (Daiichi Sankyo) - are designed to prevent strokes in patients suffering from atrial fibrillation, a form of irregular heartbeat common among the elderly.
+This new class of medications - which also includes Eliquis (Bristol-Myers Squibb and Pfizer) and Lixiana (Daiichi Sankyo) - are used to prevent strokes in patients suffering from atrial fibrillation, or a-fib, a type of irregular heartbeat common among the elderly.
 All of these drugs are competing for a market estimated to be worth between $10 and $20 billion annually.

-In recent studies, Pradaxa bleeding side effects included:
+In recent studies, Pradaxa uncontrollable bleeding side effects included:

-In Europe, doctors have been advised to test patients’ kidney functions to reduce chances of bleeding complications prior to initiating a regimen of Pradaxa.
+In Europe, emergency room doctors and medical professionals have been advised to test Pradaxa patients’ kidney functions to reduce chances of life-threatening bleeding complications before starting Pradaxa.
 The drug was approved for use in the United Kingdom on November 1, 2011.
-Here at home in the United States, Pradaxa was only approved for use in October 2010, but has since received more customer complaints to the U.S. Food & Drug Administration (FDA) than approximately 99% of the other drugs on the market.
+In the U.S., Pradaxa was approved for use in October 2010, and has since received more customer complaints to the U.S. Food and Drug Administration (FDA) than about 99% of the other drugs on the market.

-According to research conducted by the Institute for Safe Medication Practices (ISMP), the FDA received hundreds of reports of Pradaxa side effects within weeks of the drug being released into the market.
-The vast majority of these side effects involved severe internal bleeding problems in elderly patients.
-In total, the administration received over 300 complaints about Pradaxa in the last quarter of 2010 alone, compared to just 202 complaints involving warfarin.
+Most of these side effects were gastrointestinal bleeding problems in elderly patients taking Pradaxa.
+In total, the agency received over 300 complaints about Pradaxa in the last quarter of 2010 alone, compared to just 202 complaints with warfarin and other blood thinners.

 Side Effects of Pradaxa